gelecekbilimde/backend/README.md

 ---

-## Local Environment Setup
+## Running All Components as Container on Docker

-The following command can be executed to stand up the application's dependencies on Docker.
+The following command can be executed to stand up the application and application's dependencies on Docker.
 Then the application can be run and proceed.

 ```bash